stathopoan/CarND-Capstone/README.md

 ## Running Instructions

 Run the ROS code and open simulator (see instructions at Usage section).
 In order for the car to move autonomously uncheck "*Manual*" checkbox.

+To turn on the camera and allow traffic lights recognition, make sure "Camera" is checked.

-It may take a few seconds for the traffic lights recognition to start working, if you uncheck manual right away after starting the ROS code or the simulator, the car is likely to ignore the first traffic light.
+After the first time you check "Camera" during the simulation, it takes a few seconds for traffic lights recognition to start working.
+If the camera moves before that, it is likely to ignore the first traffic light.

 <br>
 <img src="https://i.imgur.com/UWz5oMI.png" width="425"/> <img src="https://i.imgur.com/7QXgxVY.png" width="425"/>